Zate/ControlsAssessmentSpecification/control-8/control-8.2.rst

 #.
 Refine the endpoint inventory (Input 1) to only contain endpoints that can support anti-malware software endpoint inventory - this reduced list of endpoints becomes M1
 #.
 For each endpoint in M1, generate a list of those endpoints that have an acceptable version of anti-malware software installed and enabled (both scanning engine and signature database) according to the information provided in Input 2 (M2) and a list of those endpoints that do not have an acceptable version of anti-malware software installed and enabled (M3).
 #.
 For each endpoint in M1, generate a list of those endpoints that have been updated within the time frame specified by Input 3 (M4), and a list of those endpoints that have not been updated within that time-frame (M5)
+#. **NOTE**: Comparing the coverage metric to the freshness metric can serve as a useful check - for instance, if the coverage metric tends to be high, while the freshness metric is low, that would suggest that Input 2 might not have been updated recently enough (that is, outdated versions are being considered acceptable)?
 Measures
 --------
 * M1 = List of endpoints capable of supporting anti-malware software